-The Club acquired 753,224 units of UITF with Metropolitan Bank and Trust Corporation at a net asset value per unit (NAVPU) of P1.13.
+The Club owns 753,224 units of UITF with Metropolitan Bank and Trust Corporation with an initial net asset value per unit (NAVPU) of P1.13.
 UITF is a Bangko Sentral ng Pilipinas (BSP) - approved instrument wherein investments of various investors are pooled together and treated as a single fund.